 Unless there is reasonable suspicion to believe that criminal activity is occurring or will occur, employees will not intentionally record people who are lawfully exercising their freedom of speech, press, association, assembly, religion, or the right to petition the government for redress of grievances.
 However, protected activity which is unintentionally captured while recording an event as otherwise required by this policy is not a violation.

+Unless for a direct law enforcement purpose, such as a crime in progress, or when the recording of the location is material to a criminal investigation, employees will not record in places where a heightened expectation of privacy exists.
+These places include restrooms, jails, and medical facilities, including counseling or therapeutic program offices.

+As safety allows, employees may stop recording for portions of events so as to not capture:

+- Images of the body of a deceased person

+- Death notifications

+- An “intimate image” as defined in RCW 9A.86.010

+- The identifiable location of a community-based domestic violence program, or emergency shelter, both as defined in RCW 70.123.020

+If the employee is on a perimeter post at an extended major incident investigation, the on-scene supervisor may authorize recording to be stopped.

+Where FIT has been notified, the FIT commander may authorize recordings to be stopped.

-laces where a heightened expectation of privacy exists.
-Employees Who Stop Recording During an Event Must Document the Reason(s) for Doing Soin the GO report.
-If there is no GO created, the employee will document the reason(s) in a CAD update.
+8. Employees Who Stop Recording During an Event Must Document the Reason(s) for Doing So

+Employees will document the reason(s) in the GO report.
+If there is no GO created, the employee will verbally state the reason(s) prior to ending the recording or document the reason(s) in a CAD update.

-.
-Employees Will Document the Existence of Video or Reason for Lack of Video
+9. Employees Will Document the Existence of Video or Reason for Lack of Video